 In 2006, Blake Mycoskie started as a shoe company.
 He also started a movement.
 Well, at the very least, he trademarked a movement: One for OneTM.
 Having witnessed extreme poverty during a trip to Argentina, Mycoskie was inspired to start a footwear company in which, for each pair of shoes sold, he’d donate a new pair to a child who, like so many he met in Argentina, is in dire need of shoes.
 TOMS was born.

 Category: Corporate Responsibility

 This category is about corporate social responsibility (CSR), a form of corporate self-regulation integrated into a business model.
 The goal of CSR is to embrace responsibility for the company’s actions and encourage a positive impact through its activities on the environment, consumers, employees, communities, stakeholders and all other members of the public sphere.

 The following is part of a series by our friends at CSRHub (a 3p sponsor) – offering free sustainability and corporate social responsibility ratings on over 5,000 of the world’s largest publicly traded companies.
-3p readers get 40% off CSRHub’s professional subscriptions with promo code “TP40.”
-By Carol Pierson Holding Americans are both addicted to … Continued
+3p readers get 40% off CSRHub’s professional subscriptions with promo code “TP40“.
+By Carol Pierson Holding Countries around the world are … Continued